Sweat (short story): Summary

 Tired of Delia and seeking out freedom with his "portly" mistress Bertha, Sykes hatches a plan to poison Delia by planting a rattlesnake in her washing clothes.
-In a bit of karmic fate, however, it is Sykes who is poisoned by the rattlesnake, fatally, in the neck.
+However, it is Sykes who is poisoned by the rattlesnake, fatally, in the neck.
 In response, Delia sits meditatively below a chinaberry tree waiting for her husband to expire, and ignoring his pleas for aid.